TheIconfactory/Tapestry/Documentation/API.md

 	],
 ```

 The YouTube plugin will work on many different domains.
-The "youtube." will match "youtube.de", "youtube.fr", "youtube.com", etc.
+Note that "youtube." will match "youtube.de", "youtube.fr", as well as the more familiar "youtube.com".
+The match does not use regular expressions.

 ```json
  	"site": [